gregcaporaso/microbiogeo/doc/notes/adonis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Description:**

 These are the tests performed on the glen canyon data set.
 It focuses on using the `CurrentlyWet` information.
-The expected result is to see the output clustering around areas if it was wet, or not.
-This is being used as a positive correlation test.
+The expected result is to see significant differences based on if the samples were wet or not.
+This is being used as a positive control test.

 **Input:**